 President Obama cited ECHO as a model for transparency for other federal agencies to follow, and modernization helps the Agency meet requirements of recent transparency-related executive orders.
 The data in ECHO are updated every week and simplified navigation makes it easier to find information of interest.
 It’s built on a modern, flexible platform, allowing for improved mapping, viewing on mobile devices, and machine-readable data/web services.
 The new system also opens up greater possibilities for data transparency and integration in the future.

 The central features of this release are cross-statute (multimedia) facility searching and state comparative maps and dashboards.
 Program-specific searching – like air, water, waste - and other features will be phased in to ECHO throughout 2014 until all key features from the previous system are replaced.
 A list of issues with the new site is maintained on the site's Website Known Issues page.
-Information about the modernization process also is maintained on the site.
 Send feedback to EPA about the site by clicking ECHO's Contact Us link.

 Improvements Made to ECHO Beta Version